 When you went to the hospital and were admitted, your Part A coverage picked up a portion of the bill.
-You pay the first $1,484 and Medicare picks up the rest up to 60 days.
+As of 2021, you pay the first $1,484 and Medicare picks up the rest up to 60 days.
 Then you start paying a portion of the daily bill and after 90 days you pay a larger portion.
 If you go back to the hospital later that year, you may pay another $1,484.
 Each time you’re admitted, it could be another $1,484.

 But what about all of the tests and procedures?
 That’s where Part B comes in.
 There’s a monthly premium for Part B but for any procedures, you pay the first $203 as your deductible and pick up 20 percent of the bill after that.
 If your total bill was $30,000 not counting the cost of staying in the hospital or your deductible, your portion is $6,000.

 Those gaps in coverage represent a terrifying financial burden to retirees.
 That’s why you have to get additional insurance to fill those gaps in your Original Medicare.
 There are 2 choices: A Medicare Advantage plan—known as Part C, or Medigap Insurance.